What is a TA position?

 For each session ( Winter or Summer) job openings are posted on our website ( under Vacancies) and all students (current and incoming) are informed by an email.
 An application form is posted on our website.
-Interested students need to fill out a form, collect supervisors’ signatures and submit the form to the Graduate Secretary.
-Forms and supervisors’ approvals may be emailed separately to the secretary.
+Interested students need to fill out a form, collect supervisors’ signatures and submit the form as a PDF file ( no photos) to the Graduate Program Assistant at asiagrad(at)mail.ubc.ca.
+Forms and supervisors’ approvals ( if there is no signature on the form) may be emailed separately.

 For winter terms, these appointments are usually finalized in August.
 However, generally it is impossible to make firm decisions about appointments until the enrollments and the overall pool of applications are known at the end of the registration period.
 We take student preferences to work for a specific course into consideration, but we cannot always satisfy the request.

 Will being a TA give me teaching experience?

 All TA positions aim to provide students with university-level teaching and professional development experience.
 The kind of experience will depend on the specific course assignment; however, students can expect to gain experience interacting with faculty and students; designing and marking assignments; and observing and participating in instruction.

 How does a TA position work with my academic schedule?